 They're essentially quick actions across your apps on iOS.
 They can perform an action automatically within an app in the background, or they allow you to dive into an app to get something done with a simple trigger phrase.
 In addition to running shortcuts, you can use the Shortcuts app to create custom shortcuts, simplifying everyday actions by combining steps across multiple apps.

 So, you can do things like tell Siri you're "going to bed" and the digital assistant will switch your phone to do not disturb.
-Some app developers have also launched their own custom Siri Shortcuts.
+Some app developers also have their own custom Siri Shortcuts.
 Citymapper, for instance, offers Siri Shortcuts support, so that you can create a shortcut to ask "when's my next train", and then you'll get related updates, platform information, and more.

 Shortcuts appear in three main places on an iOS device: As suggestions (via the lockscreen or Spotlight, proactively display shortcuts to actions from apps based on your usage); in Siri, triggered by your own custom voice commands; and the Shortcuts app.